 The Old Rectory is a delightful Grade II listed country house standing in an elevated position

 with beautiful views across the Tern Valley to Hawkstone Hill and Grinshill.
-Along with an adjoining traditional court yard with a home office, potential cottage and garages, it enjoys attractive gardens, paddocks, stable block and arena.
+Along with an adjoining traditional court yard with a home office, potential cottage and garages, it enjoys attractive gardens.
+Paddocks, stable block and arena are available by separate negotiation.

 While it is thought that a house has stood on the site for many centuries, the one which stands today was built around 1840 as rectory to the nearby church of St. John the Baptist.
 It enjoys light, attractive and well laid out accommodation embracing period detail and ideal for both comfortable family living and larger scale entertaining.
 It has a particularly striking double reception room with drawing room and dining room divided by panelled doors, with two fireplaces and four bay windows framing the views beyond.